 A compound sentence has at least two independent clauses that have related ideas.
-The independent clauses can be joined by a coordinating conjunction (there are seven–for, and, nor, but, or, yet, so) or a semicolon.
+The independent clauses can be joined by a coordinating conjunction (for, and, nor, but, or, yet, so) or by a semicolon, as you can see in the compound sentence examples below.

 Compound Sentences with Coordinating Conjunctions

-- She did not cheat on the test, for it was not the right thing to do.
+- She did not cheat on the test, for it was the wrong thing to do.

-- I really want to go to work, but I am too sick to drive.
+- I really need to go to work, but I am too sick to drive.

 - I am counting my calories, yet I really want dessert.